 - A four year undergraduate Honours degree or equivalent from a recognized university

 In the case of a three year undergraduate degree or equivalent from a recognized university, a minimum of 4 years of industry experience may be considered for admission into the program

 A minimum average of 75% in the last two years of study

 Provide proof of proficiency in English (if applicable); accepted examinations and required minimum scores for graduate studies are listed on the English Language Proficiency page

-Students are required to successfully complete any six courses from the BE series for the Graduate Diploma in Business and Entrepreneurship.
-Courses within the program are delivered on-campus and may be offered in a combination with both face-to-face and online modalities to facilitate completion on a part-time basis.
+Students are required to successfully complete any six courses from the Business and Entrepreneurship (BE) series for the Graduate Diploma in Business and Entrepreneurship (GDip).

 Please see the Graduate Studies Academic Calendar for program details.

 Engineering graduate students at University of Waterloo can also take up to three Business and Entrepreneurship (BE) courses to receive a Graduate Certificate of completion from the Conrad School.
 Students must fill out the BE Certificate of Completion (PDF) and send it to the Conrad School Graduate Office in order to receive the certificate.